mark-poscablo/arrayfire-wiki/add_func.md

 * `include/af/<domain>.h`
   * Contains the C and C++ declarations of your new function
-  * If you are working on a function that already belongs to an existing group such as image processing, statistics etc. add your declaration to that group.
-Otherwise, create a header and include it in include/arrayfire.h
+  * If you are working on a function that already belongs to an existing group such as image processing, statistics, etc., add your declarations to that group/domain.
+Otherwise, create a header and include it in `include/arrayfire.h`
-  * Add both the C and C++ declarations for your new function.
+  * Add both the C and C++ declarations for your new function here.
   * Prefix the C function name with `af_`.
   * If the C++ function has any arguments with default values, initialize those arguments here